Myth, Seasons, and the Resurrection of Jesus

 “I really didn’t have a view of God, and I wouldn’t have thought to gain one or why a person should want to gain one.
 It just wasn’t on the radar”

 Mary Jo Sharp grew up in a secular home.
-Her parents didn’t go to church, and her community in Portland, Oregon was post-Christian.
-She didn’t know people who claimed to be Christian.
+Her parents didn’t go to church.
+Her community in Portland, Oregon was post-Christian, and she didn’t even know people who claimed to be Christian.

-She says she didn’t know that the materialist view – that all that exists is in the material realm – is only one view and philosophy on the nature of reality.
+She says she didn’t know that the materialist view is only one view among other views on the nature of reality.
 She says, “It’s just what I was exposed to.”
 She didn’t know any other way to view the world and reality.

-The Christians she she would meet seemed “nice and innocuous”, but things she saw on television turned her off.
-She also was influenced by a cult at a compound in her area that attempted a bio-terrorist attack on nearby cities, using salmonella to poison people.
+The Christians she would later meet seemed “nice and innocuous”, but she predisposed to be wary of them from the exposure to Christianity on television.
+Her view of religion was also shaped by her knowledge of a cult at a compound in her area that attempted a bio-terrorist attack on nearby cities, using salmonella to poison people.
 Therefore, she says,

 “I had a lot of misgivings about what religion was, who God is or was.
 I didn’t understand what religion was for.
 It seemed like the kind of thing people did because they were raised that way, and I wasn’t.”

-Mary Jo Sharp was an atheist from as young as she can remember, and atheism to her was normative.
+Mary Jo Sharp was an atheist from as young as she can remember.
+Atheism to her was normative.
 She had a good life.
 Her parents loved her.
 She loved science.
 She loved music.
 She had no needs that might drive her to religion for comfort.

 Her primary exposure to religion was in the myths of ancient religions.
 She says, now, that she had a kind of “chronological snobbery”, believing that she was more “progressed” than other people who still had vestiges of a religious faith.
 She felt her family was better than others who still clung to religious myths.

 There was no crisis in her life.
-“I had it together,” she says, and she saw herself as a good person, but she one thing opened a door, just a crack, to the possibility that reality was more than she supposed.
+She saw herself as a good person.
+“I had it together,” she says, but one thing opened a door (just a crack) to the possibility that reality was more than she supposed.

-She was becoming aware of the wonder of the world that caused a subtle tension in her materialist assumptions.
-She felt a wonder at sunsets and mountain ranges and music that she couldn’t explain on the basis of her view of the world as a product of random and meaningless matter and energy.
+She was becoming aware of the wonder of the world, and that wonder caused a subtle tension in her materialist assumptions.
+She felt wonder at sunsets and mountain ranges and music that she couldn’t explain on the basis of her view of the world as the product of random and meaningless matter and energy.

 Things were about to change for her when a person she respected in her life gave her a Bible.
-She “didn’t receive it well”, but the timing was fortuitous because of the subtle questions that were beginning to occur to her.
+She “didn’t receive it well”, but the timing was fortuitous because of the subtle questions that were beginning to occur to her prompted by wonder.

 She didn’t have a source for answering the questions she had.
-She didn’t have philosophy in her background.
-Public schools did not teach critical thinking or how to tackle the big questions of life.
+She didn’t have philosophy training to help put her questions into context because her public school education did not include training in critical thinking or how to tackle the big questions of life.

-She realized, of course, that some portions of the Bible are poetic, but other portions of the Bible, like Luke, read like reports of factual things.
-Those portions of the Bible include many details of places, times, people, happenings, etc. On reading Luke, in particular, she recalls, “It sounds like he was just trying to report what was going on.”
+She realized, of course, that some portions of the Bible are poetic.
+Other portions of the Bible, however, like Luke, read like reports of factual things.
+Those portions of the Bible include many details of places, times, people, happenings, etc. On reading Luke, she recalls, “It sounds like he was just trying to report what was going on.”

 That “shook” her because the Bible seemed to be written by people who were just trying to convey what happened.
-It didn’t read like myth with the primary purpose of conveying moral lessons.
+It didn’t read like mythological stories made up with the primary purpose of conveying moral lessons, as the writings with which she was more familiar.

 Continue reading “From Atheism to Faith: The Story of Mary Jo Sharp”